Wei Dai: Relationship with Satoshi Nakamoto

 Wei Dai and Adam Back were the first two people contacted by Satoshi Nakamoto as he was developing Bitcoin in 2008 and the b-money paper was referenced in the subsequent Bitcoin whitepaper.

-In a May 2011 article, noted cryptographer Nick Szabo stated:
+In a May 2011 article, cryptographer Nick Szabo stated:

 Myself, Wei Dai, and Hal Finney were the only people I know of who liked the idea (or in Dai's case his related idea) enough to pursue it to any significant extent until Nakamoto (assuming Nakamoto is not really Finney or Dai).

 However, Dai questions b-money's influence on Bitcoin: